QuasarApp/CheatCard/README.md

 # CMakeProject

 Template repository for cmake project
-Fork me and replase RegularCustomer to Name of your new project.
+Fork me and replase CheatCard to Name of your new project.

 1. Clone this repository
 2. Run ./init.sh NewProjectName